lud0-0/pythbot/README.md

 > pip3 install discord.py
 #
 ### The Python bot file
-Click the link to download the pythbot.py file and the icon https://github.com/lud0-0/pythbot/archive/master.zip0/pythbot/master/pythbot.py
+Click the link to download the pythbot.py file and the icon at the top of this page
 ### Create Discord Bot Application
 https://discordapp.com/developers/applications/
 Copy and go to the link above then: